Work Study

 HOW MANY HOURS CAN A STUDENT WORK?

-The most current rates for hourly student employees can be viewed here
+The most current rates for hourly student employees.

 HOW ARE STUDENTS PLACED ON PAYROLL?

-In order to qualify for work-study allocation, a student must have an established and documented financial need in the Financial Aid Office of the college or school in which the student is enrolled.
-A work-study allocation is one component of a financial aid package, and is not a requirement, but an opportunity.
+In order to qualify for work/study allocation, a student must have an established and documented financial need in the Financial Aid Office of the college or school in which the student is enrolled.
+A work/study allocation is one component of a financial aid package, and is not a requirement, but an opportunity.
 To receive Federal Work Study, you must complete the online FAFSA form.
 For additional financial aid application requirements and instructions, contact your school’s financial aid office.
-Nicholas School students who are eligible for work/study were notified on the Financial Aid Award Notice that was sent last spring.
+Nicholas School students who are eligible for work/study are notified on the Financial Aid Notice (FAN) that is sent during the spring.

 HOW DOES AN EMPLOYER LIST A JOB OPENING?